 Trevor Christie is a player that made the trip from Filbert Street to Meadow Lane, breaking into the first team at Leicester City as a teenager, and his form got attention with Jock Wallace agreeing to a move for the talented young forward.
 He did appear for Notts County in the top flight, and did well, so that Brian Clough and Nottingham Forest decided to pay £165 000 for his services and Christie made the short walk to City Ground.
 Christie later had spells at Derby County, Manchester City, Walsall and Mansfield Town before moving into non-league action, until retirement in the early 90’s.

-Alan Birchenall and Willie Carlin are two other players with a life in both camps as they both left Leicester City for a life at Notts County.
-Both spells were brief, but both players had respectable results at both camps.
-Birch had a special connection to Notts County with his father being a long life supporter of the club, and he first joined on loan in 1975 and later had a spell from 1977 to 1978.
+Alan Birchenall and Willie Carlin are two other players with a life in both camps as they both left Leicester City for Notts County.
+Birch and Carlin had brief spells at Meadow Lane.
+Birch had a special connection to Notts County with his father being a long life supporter of the club.
+He first joined on loan in 1975 and later moving back in 1977.

-Kasper Schmeichel is also a former Magpie, joining the club from Manchester City and playing there for a season, 43 league appearances in all before joining Leeds United and from there a year after joining Leicester City.
+Kasper Schmeichel is a former Magpie, joining the club from Manchester City and playing there for a season, 43 league appearances in all before joining Leeds United in 2010 and from there a year after moving to Leicester.

 Gary Mills and Wes Morgan are other players who can say to have been in both camps, with the former European Cup winner playing a number of seasons at Meadow Lane before and after joining Leicester City.
 Wes Morgan was one that probably didn’t have the fondest memories, being released by Notts County as a youth team player and from non-league action with Dunkirk getting his first team chance at Nottingham Forest instead.